-- A. Peace Officer Wellness Evaluation Report (P.O.W.E.R.)
-Test - 1.
-The ILETSB, in recognizing the importance of physical fitness status for academy performance and eventual job performance, has established the P.O.W.E.R. test for entering any of the Illinois certified police academies. - 2.
-Recruits will be required to pass three P.O.W.E.R. tests during their academy training. - 3.
-Failure of one P.O.W.E.R. test will result in the recruit automatically being enrolled in scheduled physical fitness classes, and failure of three P.O.W.E.R. tests administered during academy training will be grounds for separation. - B. Physical Skills Training - 1.
-Recruits will receive training to identify community member's actions and appropriate control options for safe and timely application of force.
-This training is based upon the Department's de-escalation, response to resistance, and use of force directives and the Force Options Model.
+- A. Peace Officer Wellness Evaluation Report (POWER) Test - 1.
+The Illinois Law Enforcement Training and Standards Board, in recognizing the importance of physical fitness status for academy performance and eventual job performance, has established the POWER test for entering any of the Illinois certified police academies - 2.
+Recruits will be required to perform and successfully complete (pass) three POWER tests during their academy training.

-- 2. Physical skills training will emphasize the Department's highest priority of the sanctity of human life by developing recruits' verbalization skills to defuse and control physical conflict, thereby reducing the possibility of unnecessary force. - 3.
-Recruits will learn to use de-escalation techniques to prevent or reduce the need for force, unless doing so would place a person or a Department member in immediate risk of harm, or de-escalation techniques would be ineffective under the circumstances at the time. - 4.
-Recruits must demonstrate minimum proficiency for a safe, timely, and appropriate application of dynamic response sequences in training, against single or multiple assailants, resisters, cooperative subjects, and other complex physical control problems according to Department standards. - a.
+- 3. Failure of POWER tests will result in the recruit automatically being enrolled in scheduled physical fitness classes, and failure to successfully complete (pass) the POWER tests administered during academy training will be grounds for separation. - NOTE: Within the final week of the Academy, recruits will complete the POWER test, and the results of this test will be shared with ILETSB for analysis. - B. Physical Skills Training - 1.
+Recruits will receive training to identify community-member actions and appropriate control options for safe and timely application of force.
+This training is based upon the Fourth Amendment law governing the use of force; the Department's de-escalation, response to resistance, and use of force directives; and the Force Options Model. - 2.
+Physical skills training will emphasize the Department's highest priority of the sanctity of human life by developing recruits' verbalization skills to defuse and control physical conflict, thereby reducing the possibility of unnecessary force. - 3.
+Recruits will learn to use de-escalation techniques to prevent or reduce the need for force, unless doing so would place a person or a Department member in immediate risk of harm or de-escalation techniques would be ineffective under the circumstances at the time. - 4.
+Recruits must demonstrate minimum proficiency for a safe, timely, and appropriate application of dynamic response sequences in training against single or multiple assailants, resisters, cooperative subjects, and other complex physical-control problems according to Department standards. - a.
 Recruits will be evaluated on both physical skills and verbal communication.
 This includes both utilizing appropriate verbal direction and de-escalation techniques. - b.
-The Three Police Control Tactics Elementary Performance Tests are given to determine these skills: - (1) assailant control; - (2) resister control; and - (3) impact weapons.
+The Three Police Control Tactics Elementary Performance Tests are given to determine these skills: - (1) assailant control; - (2) resister control; and - (3) impact weapons. - C. Firearms - 1.
+The Illinois Mandatory Firearms Training Program for Peace Officers mandates 40 hours of firearms training, including handgun instruction and shotgun familiarization.
+Recruits will also complete additional firearm instruction as prescribed by range personnel. - 2.
+If a recruit fails to attain a score of 80% during firearms qualification, the recruit will be given supportive training and additional opportunities to attain an 80% passing score.
+Failure to reach a score of 80% after three attempts will be grounds for separation from the Department. - 3.
+To successfully pass the written firearms examination, each recruit must provide correct responses to a minimum of 35 out of the 50 possible correct responses, for a minimum score of 70%.
+If a recruit fails to meet the minimum qualification score of 70%, the recruit may retest the written portion two additional times after supportive training.
+Failure to pass the Mandatory State Firearms Examination (written portion) after the third attempt will be grounds for separation. - D. Peak Performance Driving - 1.
+Successful completion of the Peak Performance Driving Course is required of all recruits.
+A passing grade is required on a pass or fail basis on prescribed driving techniques.